 - Nepal Visa fee

-- Lunch & Dinner at Kathmandu
+- Lunch and dinner at Kathmandu

 - Any personal expense